 Wageningen University & Research

 This academic university was first founded as an agricultural college in 1876.
 This can still be seen in the university's research focuses, which mainly concern scientific, societal and commercial problems in the fields of life sciences and natural resources.
+The last fifteen years, Wageningen University & Research consistently ranks as the best Dutch university.
 You can find more information on their website.

 Universities of applied sciences